-Thomas previously served as associate director of the Office of Graduate Preparation Programs at Syracuse University, adjunct professor of sociology and psychology at Drexel University, area coordinator for College House and Conference Services at the University of Pennsylvania, residence coordinator at Florida State University, assistant area coordinator at Syracuse University, and administrative assistant at Rowan University.
-He has also written about higher education for the Huffington Post, the Post Standard, and Syracuse University Press.
+Thomas previously served as associate director of the Office of Graduate Preparation Programs at Syracuse University, area coordinator for College House and Conference Services at the University of Pennsylvania, and residence coordinator at Florida State University.
+He has taught courses in sociology and psychology at Drexel University, and written about leadership and higher education for the Huffington Post, the Post Standard, and Syracuse University Press.

 Dolen Perkins-Valdez is the author of the New York Times bestselling novel WENCH. *USA Today* called the book "deeply moving" and "beautifully written." *People* called it "a devastatingly beautiful account of a cruel past." *O, The Oprah Magazine* chose it as a Top Ten Pick of the Month, and NPR named it a top 5 book club pick of 2010.
 Dolen's fiction has appeared in The Kenyon Review, StoryQuarterly, StorySouth, and elsewhere.
 In 2011, she was a finalist for two NAACP Image Awards and the Hurston-Wright Legacy Award for fiction.
 She was also awarded the First Novelist Award by the Black Caucus of the American Library Association.
 In 2017, HarperCollins released Wench as one of eight "Olive Titles," limited edition modern classics that included books by Edward P. Jones, Louise Erdrich, Roxane Gay, and Zora Neale Hurston.